-NOTICE IS HEREBY GIVEN that the 2012 Annual Meeting of Stockholders (the "Annual Meeting") of ProPhase Labs, Inc. (the "Company"), a Nevada corporation, will be held at Reed Smith LLP, 599 Lexington Avenue, 22nd Floor, New York, NY 10022, on Monday, April 16, 2012, at 4:30 p.m., Eastern Time, for the following purposes:
+NOTICE IS HEREBY GIVEN that the 2014 Annual Meeting of Stockholders (the "Annual Meeting") of ProPhase Labs, Inc. (the "Company"), a Nevada corporation, will be held at Reed Smith LLP, 599 Lexington Avenue, 22nd Floor, New York, NY 10022, on May 20, 2014, at 4:30 p.m., Eastern Time, for the following purposes:

-- (1) To elect as directors the nominees named in the proxy statement to serve as the Company's Board of Directors for the ensuing year until the next Annual Meeting of Stockholders and until their respective successors have been duly elected and qualified; - (2) To ratify the appointment of EisnerAmper LLP as independent auditors for the year ending December 31, 2012; and - (3) To transact such other business as may properly come before the Annual Meeting and any adjournments or postponements thereof.
+- (1) To elect as directors the nominees named in the proxy statement to serve as our board of directors for the ensuing year until the next Annual Meeting of Stockholders and until their respective successors have been duly elected and qualified; - (2) To ratify the appointment of EisnerAmper LLP as independent auditors for the year ending December 31, 2014; and - (3) To transact such other business as may properly come before the Annual Meeting and any adjournments or postponements thereof

-The Board of Directors recommends a vote "For" Proposals 1 and 2.
-Only stockholders of record at the close of business on March 8, 2012, will be entitled to notice of and to vote at the Annual Meeting or any adjournments or postponements thereof.
-Any stockholder may revoke a proxy at any time prior to its exercise by filing a later-dated proxy or a written notice of revocation with the Secretary of the Company, or by voting in person at the Annual Meeting.
+Only stockholders of record at the close of business on April 3, 2014, will be entitled to notice of and to vote at the Annual Meeting or any adjournments or postponements thereof.
+Any stockholder may revoke a Proxy at any time prior to its exercise by filing a later-dated Proxy or a written notice of revocation with the Secretary of the Company, or by voting in person at the Annual Meeting.